 DNB and the Ministry of Finance also reiterate the need to promptly report all unusual transactions with Iran to FIU-NL.
 Institutions must consider geographic risk factors when establishing whether transactions qualify as unusual based on the subjective indicator.
 This also includes the involvement in transactions of parties from countries without effective AML/CFT systems, such as Iran.

-Last but not least, DNB and the Ministry of Finance remind institutions of the recent amendment of Section 9 of the Anti-Money Laundering and Anti-Terrorist Financing Act (Wet ter voorkoming van witwassen en financieren van terrorisme – Wwft.
+Last but not least, DNB and the Ministry of Finance remind institutions of the recent amendment of Section 9 of the Anti-Money Laundering and Anti-Terrorist Financing Act (Wet ter voorkoming van witwassen en financieren van terrorisme – Wwft).
 This amendment means that institutions will be explicitly obliged to take tighter measures with respect to transactions, business relations and correspondent banking relations in connection with high-risk countries such as Iran.

 The FATF continues to be concerned about North Korea's serious deficiencies in addressing money laundering and terrorist financing, and the serious threat this poses to the integrity of the international financial system.
 The FATF is also highly concerned about the threat from North Korea's nuclear proliferation and proliferation funding.
-DNB and the Ministry of Finance emphasise that institutions must comply with the tighter measures regarding business relationships with North Korean residents and transactions to/from this country, also with a view to the restrictions following from the UN and EU sanctions.
+DNB and the Ministry of Finance emphasize that institutions must comply with the tighter measures regarding business relationships with North Korean residents and transactions to/from this country, also with a view to the restrictions following from the UN and EU sanctions.

 Jurisdictions under Increased Monitoring

 The document “Jurisdictions under Increased Monitoring” lists the countries that have serious deficiencies in their AML/CFT systems but have expressed their commitment to address these.
-This list includes the following jurisdictions: Albania, the Bahamas, Barbados, Botswana, Cambodia, Ghana, Iceland, Jamaica, Mauritius, Mongolia, Myanmar, Nicaragua, Pakistan, Panama, Syria, Uganda, Yemen and Zimbabwe.
+This list includes the following jurisdictions:

 Financial institutions must take the specific circumstances regarding these countries into account when taking AML/CFT measures.